Towards a general description of the cavitation threshold in acoustic systems: Definition of a new Cavitation Number

 \section{Definition of a new Cavitation Number}

-The agreement of the results, with the experimental data (Fig. \ref{figure_1}), suggests the validity of the method proposed.
+The agreement of the results, with the experimental data (Fig. \ref{figure_1}), could suggest the method's validity.
 However, the previous results are based on a strong assumption: cavitation only depends on the near-field, and the reflection of the acoustic waves, on the wall of the container, can be neglected.
 The validity of this assumption can be verified by estimating the acoustic pressure amplitude of a wave reflecting on the wall of the container, along the axis of the probe.
 This can be done on the second configuration (Conf.
-2) since it should provide the strongest pressure amplitude of the reflected wave.
+2, \textit{Methodology}) since it should provide the strongest pressure amplitude of the reflected wave.
 In this configuration, the distance between the tip of the ultrasound probe and the wall is 19.66 mm, and the acoustic reflective index between the water and the material of the wall (optical glass) is R = 0.94.
-Since the relative position, between the emitting surface and wall, is larger than several probe's diameters; the acoustic pressure can be evaluated by using the far-field approximation \citep{sherman,kinsler2000fundamentals}:
+Since the relative position, between the emitting surface and wall, is larger than several probe diameters; the acoustic pressure can be evaluated by using the far-field approximation \citep{sherman,kinsler2000fundamentals}: